 - Have the physician use a central line catheter with an antibiotic or protective coating.

 - IVs must be changed every 3 or 4 days after surgery.

-If you became infected during a hospital procedure, call us toll free at 800-753-4257, or contact us online for a free case evaluation
+If you or a loved one became infected during a hospital procedure, call our Philadelphia office at (215) 569-0200 or submit an online form for a free consultation.